Diffusion Models with Double Guidance: Generate with aggregated datasets: Problem Setting and Preliminaries

 \subsection{Classifier-Free Guidance (CFG)}

-While injecting guidance into an unconditional score allows conditional sampling with controlled strength of conditions, it can lead to a distorted conditional distribution with too complex condition $C_1$ \cite{ho_classifier_free,Wu_2024_big_scale_distort_cond_dist}.
-To address this, Ho et al~\cite{ho_classifier_free} proposed classifier-free guidance (CFG), which generates higher-quality conditional samples while controlling the strength of conditioning.
-Classifier-free guidance replaces the CG in (\ref{eq_cond_score}) with an estimation of $\lambda_1 (\nabla_{X_t} \log p(X_t|C_1) - \nabla_{X_t} \log p_t(X_t))$, resulting in:
+Although inserting CG into an unconditional score allows conditional sampling with adjustable guidance scale, it can lead to a distorted conditional distribution with excessively complex $C_1$ \cite{ho_classifier_free} or improper guidance scale $\lambda_1$ \cite{Wu_2024_big_scale_distort_cond_dist}.
+To address this issue, \citet{ho_classifier_free} proposed classifier-free guidance (CFG), which achieves high-quality conditional sampling while retaining control over the conditioning strength.
+CFG replaces the second gradient term in (\ref{eq_cond_score_true}) with $\lambda_1 \bigl( \nabla \log p_t(X_t|C_1) - \nabla \log p_t(X_t) \bigr)$, resulting in:

-CFG is capable of controlling more intricate conditions during the reverse process and generating samples with higher quality, especially for image data.
+Compared to CG, CFG is capable of handling more intricate conditions during the reverse process and typically generates higher-quality samples, particularly in image generation.